Syrian opposition debates forming U.S.-backed assembly

-DOHA Host nation Qatar, backed by the United States and the United Arab Emirates, on Saturday pressed the Syrian opposition to form a united leadership to pursue its war against Bashar al-Assad.
+DOHA Host nation Qatar, backed by the United States and the United Arab Emirates, on Saturday pressed the Syrian opposition to form a united leadership to pursue its war against Bashar al-Assad, but delegates said they needed another day to reach a deal.

+"I thought it was OK today, but then it's postponed," said prominent dissident Riad Seif who proposed the new body, as delegates hurriedly left talks in the Doha Sheraton hotel that lasted to the early hours of Sunday.

+He said there was a 90 percent chance of reaching a deal.

-A delegate said the United Arab Emirates Foreign Minister Sheikh Abdullah bin Zayed had also urged the participants on Saturday to unite and finalize an accord.
+Delegates said the United Arab Emirates Foreign Minister Sheikh Abdullah bin Zayed had earlier appeared to urge the participants to unite and finalise an accord.

 Qatar's prime minister and Turkey's foreign minister both addressed the Syrians on Thursday with the same message.
-U.S. diplomats milled around the Sheraton hotel in Doha in a further sign of the pressure on the parties.
+U.S. diplomats milled around the hotel lobby on Saturday in a further sign of the pressure on the parties.

-The United States and Qatar have urged the foreign-based SNC to join an anti-Assad coalition to be called the Syrian National Coalition.
-The noted Syrian dissident Riad Seif has proposed that this would include armed rebel groups fighting in Syria such as the Free Syrian Army.
+The United States and Qatar have urged the foreign-based SNC to join an anti-Assad grouping likely to be called the Syrian National Coalition.
+Seif has proposed that this would include armed rebel groups fighting in Syria such as the Free Syrian Army.

-The SNC, criticized for being ineffective, disunited and out of touch with insurgents and activists inside Syria, says its outside backers should do more to arm the rebels and protect civilians, and allow the SNC to reform itself rather than focus attention on creating a new opposition gathering.

-The council's newly elected head, George Sabra, suggested that international pressure on the SNC to quickly approve the initiative was misplaced, saying inaction to back the rebels and hinder the government's room for maneuver was shameful.

 "The international community has not been able to provide enough weapons for Syrians to protect themselves, while the regime is free to kill all and has resources for weaponry," the leftist Christian told reporters in Doha.